 Voyage to the Prehistoric Planet (August 1, 1965)

-Released on August 1, 1965: In the year 2020 the moon has been colonized and three exploratory space ships head for Venus in search of life.
+Released on August 1, 1965: (running time 1 hour and 14 minutes) In the year 2020 the moon has been colonized and three exploratory space ships head for Venus in search of life.

 Produced by Roger Corman